Kitura/HeliumLogger/README.md

 # HeliumLogger

-Provides a lightweight Swift logging framework which supports logging to standard output.
+Provides a lightweight logging implementation for Swift which logs to standard output.

 ## Features

 - Logs output to stdout by default.
 You can change the output stream, see example usage for [`HeliumStreamLogger.use(_:outputStream:)`](http://ibm-swift.github.io/HeliumLogger/Classes/HeliumStreamLogger.html#use).
-- Different logging levels such as Warning, Verbose, and Error Enable/disable color output to terminal
+- Different logging levels such as Warning, Verbose, and Error
+- Enable/disable color output to terminal
+- Support for the [IBM-Swift `LoggerAPI`](https://github.com/IBM-Swift/LoggerAPI) and [Swift-log `Logging`](https://github.com/apple/swift-log) logging APIs.

 ## Usage